 In early 2020 (yes, immediately preceding the pandemic), I retired from my career as a biotechnology patent attorney.
 I thoroughly enjoyed my practice and the people I worked with.
 But with the arrival of my grandchildren, I found that I just wanted to play with them and share my love of nature.
 We were separated for a while, and I like many people that year, I focused my energies on my back yard.
 My encounters with local wildlife and those of a close friend led to the first two books in my Tales from Gramma's Garden series.
 An idea for the third book is kicking around in my brain and should materialize later this year.
 My hope is that these books will inspire children to preserve wildlife habitats and maintain ecological equilibrium.
+I'm pleased to hear from my customers that the books have stimulated curiosity and spirited discussion about pollination, lichen, the use of spider silk, family, and many other topics.

 Now I'm having fun designing games and fabric inspired by the books.